March 20, 2015

 7. Your company, industry or brand positioning has changed

-If you have a new product, location, or ownership, the website is the most important form of branding and advertising.
-As such, it must reflect who and what your company is today, and every day.
+Your website is your most important form of branding and advertising.
+It’s the place people turn for information about your brand.
+So if you have a new product, brand identity, location, or ownership, it’s important your website reflects that.
 Communicating your brand image appropriately online is the first step toward setting customer expectations for the experience they’ll have with your brand in person.

 8. You’re not tracking site traffic